temporalio/documentation/docs/self-hosted-guide/upgrade-server.md

 When upgrading your Temporal Server version, ensure that you upgrade sequentially.

-1. **Upgrade Database Schema**: Before initiating the Temporal Server upgrade, use one of the recommended upgrade tools to update your database schema.
+1. **Upgrade Database Schema:** Before initiating the Temporal Server upgrade, use one of the recommended upgrade tools to update your database schema.
    This ensures it is aligned with the version of Temporal Server you aim to upgrade to.
-2. **Upgrade Temporal Server**: Once the database schema is updated, proceed to upgrade the Temporal Server deployment to the next sequential version.
+2. **Upgrade Temporal Server:** Once the database schema is updated, proceed to upgrade the Temporal Server deployment to the next sequential version.
 3. **Iterative Upgrades** (optional): Continue this process (steps 1 and 2) iteratively until you reach the desired Temporal Server version.

 By adhering to the above guidelines and following the step-by-step procedure, you can ensure a smooth and successful upgrade of your Temporal Server.